ArabianReiz/ScriptHub/launchers.md

 # Warning
 You need a executor to execute these scripts.
-Executor is to be -client-sided- or server-sided this is not a problem.
+Executor is to be ~~client-sided~~ or server-sided this is not a problem.

 **ATTENTION**: If you are using a client-sided executor you can't execute require scripts!